waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mandatory Agent Usage:** I received a critique for failing to use my `battle_strategist_agent` during recent wild encounters, leading to inefficient, error-prone manual control.
 This is a direct violation of my own documented principles.
 I must *always* defer to my specialized agents for tasks they are designed for.
 Manual intervention in such cases is a critical process failure.

 ## IV.
 Archive: Solved Puzzles & Disproven Hypotheses
+- **Pokémon Mansion 1F - Western Gates (SOLVED):** The western gates at (17, 8) and (18, 8) are opened by a positional trigger when entering the central corridor around (12, 8), not by the switch at (3, 6).
+The entire western section is a dead end.
+- **Pokémon Mansion 2F - Positional Triggers:** Moving to specific tiles like (11, 10) and (21, 13) has been observed to open gates.
-- **Pokémon Mansion 2F - Hypothesis 1 (FAILED):** The switch at (3, 12) opens a path to the eastern section of the floor.
+- **Pokémon Mansion 1F - Switch Puzzle (DISPROVEN):** The switch at (3, 6) does NOT open both the western and eastern gates simultaneously.
-  - **Test:** Activated the switch, then used `find_path` to plot a course to the east.
-  - **Outcome:** `find_path` failed, confirming the path remains blocked.
 - **Seafoam Islands B4F Path (DISPROVEN):** The western and eastern sections of Seafoam Islands B4F are completely isolated from each other.
-There is no path between them on this floor.
 - **Seafoam Islands B4F Trap (DISPROVEN):** The eastern section of B4F is NOT a one-way trap.
-The game state has confirmed a path to the southern warps exists, despite the water current.
 - **Tool Failure & Hallucination (RESOLVED):** My `find_path` tool was critically flawed.
 It has been rewritten and is now reliable.
 - **Seafoam Islands Entrance (DISPROVEN):** No alternate entrance found on Route 19.
 - **Pokémon Mansion 3F Access (DISPROVEN):** Stairs at (27, 2) on 2F lead down to 1F, not up to 3F.
 - **Pokémon Mansion 1F Main Stairs (DISPROVEN):** Stairs at (6, 2) on 1F are unusable.
-- **Pokémon Mansion 1F Positional Trigger:** Moving into the central area around (12, 12) opens the western gates at (17, 8).
-Moving out of this area closes them again.